-NOTE: After sending each data fragment to the unit it's recommended to read back BOOT\STATUS register to check if programming procedure had some errors.
+NOTE: After sending each data fragment to the unit it is recommended to read back BOOT_STATUS register to check if programming procedure had some errors.
 If "CRC check status" bit is set to 1 - same fragment can be resent.
 If "Last Operation Status" bit set to 1 whole procedure needs to be repeated from start (as many times as needed).

-10 Warranty and Support Information
+10. Warranty and support information

-10.1 Customer Service
+10.1.
+Customer service